Close

 Family with adopted sons

-Adoption or foster parenting are loving ways to give a child a home.
-Both require a lot of thought and planning, particularly for military families.
-You can support the military family in your life by being aware of the unique bumps they may encounter, and learning about resources that can help smooth the way toward adoption or foster parenting.
+Adoption or foster parenting are two options for military families looking to grow their families.
+Both require thought and planning, particularly for military families.
+You can support the military family in your life by being aware of the unique hurdles they may encounter and learning about resources that can help smooth the way toward adoption or foster parenting.

 Learn how Military OneSource provides support and resources for all parts of the adoption or foster care process.